*You must be 18 or older and a volunteer or career firefighter in order to participate in this event*

 Q: One of my team members will not be able to compete, can I swap in another team member in his/her place?

-A: Yes*, with a limit of five substitutions per team.
+A: Yes*, with a limit of five substitutions per team, and only a fellow member of your department may swap in.
 Swaps must be facilitated by the Team Captain.
+A swap form must be requested from Firefighter Stairclimb staff.
 Each person who wishes to compete in the Scott Firefighter Stairclimb must register as a new participant and meet the minimum fundraising requirement on his/her own.
-Additional registration fees will be required ($25/swap).
+Each person swapping in must pay a swap fee of $25.
 Refunds will NOT be given to the original registered participant.
-All swaps must be completed by Friday, February 16, 2018 by 5pm PST.
+All swaps must be completed by Friday, February 16, 2018 by 1700 PST.
 Swaps will not be permissible the day of the event.
-Please email email@example.com for more information, or to facilitate a substitution.
+Please email firstname.lastname@example.org for more information, or to facilitate a substitution.

 * Space is limited, swaps are permitted on a basis of availability.